ImplFerris/pico-pico/src/running.md

 # Running the program
 Before we explore further examples, let’s cover the general steps to build and run any program on the Raspberry Pi Pico 2.

+Note: These commands should be run from your project folder.
+This is included here as a general step to avoid repetition.
+If you haven't created a project yet, begin with the Blinking LED section.

 ## Build and Run for ARM
 ```sh